Data Masking vs Encryption: Are you using the right data security tool?

 Data Masking for Compliance

 Data masking is particularly helpful for compliance efforts, whether thatâ€™s PCI DSS compliance, CCPA compliance, GDPR compliance, or HIPAA compliance.
 For GDPR, data masking can act as a pseudonymization tool if it separates the data from its data subject.
 For HIPAA, data masking practices can also help meet de-identification requirements.
 Some companies even have SaS data masking offerings, which makes this solution easier for companies to implement.

 Encryption converts original sensitive data into an unreadable version of the data using complex algorithms.
 In order to decrypt the data, an encryption key is needed to effectively revert the data back to its original form.
 However, decryption can be brute-forced by malicious actors, so encrypted data is often still considered sensitive data.

 Additionally, in order to use encrypted data, the data needs to be decrypted so it can serve its purpose.
 This can put the data at risk when it’s in use.
 Because of this, encryption works well for data that needs to be secure, but not functional.
 Encryption is a particularly helpful tool for data at rest, or data in storage.

 Data Masking vs Data Encryption

-Data masking secures data by removing either a part of the sensitive data, replacing it with a “mask" with a similar structure but different value.
+Data masking secures data by removing either a part of the sensitive data, replacing it with a “mask” with a similar structure but a different value.
 Encryption on the other hand uses complex algorithms to change the sensitive data until it is unreadable without a key.

 Both of these tools have the same goal: data protection.
 Since they achieve the same goal in slightly different ways, they are both helpful for different data protection goals.
 Comprehensive data security strategies will often employ both tools to secure data across an organization.
 Let’s look at their fundamental differences, and what problems they best solve.